Shawnigan Lake School

-Shawnigan Lake School is a co-educational independent boarding school in Shawnigan Lake, British Columbia, Canada, operating under the Advanced Placement program.
-The school was founded in 1916 by Christopher Lonsdale, an educator from Cumberland, England, and partly modelled after the Westminster School in England.
+Shawnigan Lake School is an independent and co-educational boarding school located in Shawnigan Lake, British Columbia, Canada.
+The school was founded in 1916 by Christopher Lonsdale, and partly modelled after his alma mater, the Westminster School in London, England.

+Originally an all-boys' school, it became fully co-educational in 1988.
+The school has produced many notable alumni, including several artists, athletes, diplomats, politicians, scientists, and businesspeople.

-The school's Latin motto, Palmam Qui Meruit Ferat, means "Let whosoever deserves the palm bear it."
+Lonsdale chose Horatio Nelson's motto, Palmam Qui Meruit Ferat ("Let whosoever deserves the palm bear it") as the school's motto.